ucla-data-science-center/lc-reproducibility-assessment/_episodes/01-inspection.md

 > ## Spotlight: Our Language Choices
 >
-> The main file may be more familiar to some people as the master file.
+> The **main file** may be more familiar to some people as the *master file*.
 While master file is the term that has been adopted to refer to the file containing code that initiates execution of code files in the correct order, this term is falling out of favor.
 >
 > Many in the tech community are recognizing the terms such as “master” and “slave” are racially-loaded terms that can be offensive to Black people, who are underrepresented in tech community.
 By adopting more neutral terms such as *main*, *primary*, or *parent* for master and *secondary*, *follower* or *child* for slave, unnecessary references to slavery is avoided.
 >